If you’re not a part of the media landscape, there’s a good chance you haven’t heard of IPTV. But you’ve probably been using it for years.

 Do You Need a Set-Top Box for IPTV?

-Because most TVs aren’t equipped for IPTV, you may need a set-top box that “translates” what you receive over your internet connection into a format that your TV can read.
+Because most older TVs aren’t equipped for IPTV, you may need a set-top box like Apple TV, Roku, and Amazon Fire TV that “translates” what you receive over your internet connection into a format that your TV can read.

 So if you can mirror your screen to your TV, you can watch IPTV without a set-top box.